Guided by trailblazers to fund what matters most.

 “After I received a call from my best friend from high school (both of us 30 at the time) and supporting her through fears, treatment decisions, and survivorship concerns, I saw the patient perspective and came to recognize the importance of optimizing communication and decision-making.”

-Ann H. Partridge, M.D., M.P.H., is the Eric P. Winer, M.D., Chair in Breast Cancer Research, Vice Chair of the Department of Medical Oncology, Director of the Adult Survivorship Program and Director of the Program for Young Women with Breast Cancer at the Dana-Farber Cancer Institute and Professor of Medicine at Harvard Medical School.
+Ann H. Partridge, M.D., M.P.H., is the Eric P. Winer, M.D., Chair in Breast Cancer Research, Vice Chair of the Department of Medical Oncology, Chief Clinical Strategy Officer, and the co-Founder and Director of the Program for Young Adults with Breast Cancer at the Dana-Farber Cancer Institute and Professor of Medicine at Harvard Medical School.

-Dr. Partridge’s research focus is to improve the outcomes of cancer patients by understanding the disease and the contributions of psychosocial, behavioral and communications issues in breast cancer care and treatment, particularly in young women.
+Dr. Partridge’s research focus is to improve the outcomes of cancer patients by understanding the disease and the contributions of psychosocial, behavioral and communications issues in breast cancer care and treatment, particularly in young adults.
 Her work has been pivotal in characterizing a range of issues of young breast cancer survivors, including the impact of treatment on fertility, adherence with hormonal therapy, psychological adaptation to the diagnosis and the factors that play an important role in patient decision-making.
 She has also collaborated with other investigators to identify molecular differences in tumors found in young patients and identify potential biomarkers of long-term effects.
-Her Komen-funded research aims to elucidate and improve the unique medical and psychosocial issues facing young women with breast cancer.
+Dr. Partridge’s Komen-funded research is focused on characterizing young women at diagnosis and in follow-up regarding disease and psychosocial outcomes (presentation and disease characteristics, treatment patterns and quality of care, short and long-term side effects, and psychosocial concerns including fertility, sexual functioning, and menopausal issues) to develop predictors of and ultimately improve outcomes of young adults with breast cancer.

 Jennifer Pietenpol, Ph.D., is the Chief Scientific and Strategy Officer at Vanderbilt-Ingram Cancer Center and Executive Vice President for Research at Vanderbilt University Medical Center.